ansible-community/antsibull-core/README.md

 From version 1.0.0 on, antsibull-core sticks to semantic versioning and aims at providing no backwards compatibility breaking changes during a major release cycle.
 We might make exceptions from this in case of security fixes for vulnerabilities that are severe enough.

+The current major version release train is 2.x.y.
+It mainly differs from 1.x.y by dropping support for Python 3.6, 3.7, and 3.8.
+It deprecates several compatibility functions for older Python versions that are no longer needed; see the changelog for details.

 ## Creating a new release:

 If you want to create a new release::